 P.O.
 Box 40114 - Olympia, WA - 98504 - (360) 586-8888

-Established in 1978, the Washington State Medicaid Fraud Control Unit investigates and prosecutes fraud by health care providers.
+Established in 1978, the Washington State Medicaid Fraud Control Unit (MFCU) is responsible for both criminal and civil investigation and prosecution of health care provider fraud committed against the State’s Medicaid program.
 The unit also monitors complaints of resident abuse or neglect in Medicaid funded nursing homes, adult family homes and boarding homes providing valuable assistance to the local law enforcement in investigating and prosecuting crimes committed against vulnerable adults.
 The WAMFCU is part of the Corrections Division of the Attorney General's Office.

 What is Medicaid?

 Medicaid and Medicare started in 1964.
 Medicare was designed to provide health insurance to people age 65 and over and those who have permanent kidney failure and certain people with disabilities.
 Medicaid, on the other hand, is health insurance for qualifying low-income and needy people.
 Medicaid eligible recipients can include children, the elderly, and persons with a disability.

 Each state designs and administers its own Medicaid program.
 The federal government jointly funds the program as long as the program complies with the requirements mandated by the Centers for Medicaid and Medicare Services (CMS).
 Medicaid funding and services are administered jointly by the Health Care Authority (HCA) and Department of Social and Health Services (DSHS), except for the nursing home program, which is administered by the Aging and Adult Services Administration.

 Medicaid covered services include hospital care, skilled nursing home care, residential adult family care services, and professional services provided by physicians, and laboratories.
 Washington Medicaid also includes hospice, mental health, dental services and eyeglasses.